ankitakumari11/Jenkins_Docker_Kubernetes/Kubernetes/read.md

 | Generate certificates and config| `kubeadm config`| Prepares configs and security artifacts        |

 🚀 What is Minikube?
-Minikube is a tool that lets you run a single-node Kubernetes cluster locally on your laptop or desktop.It’s perfect for:
+Minikube is a tool that lets you run a single-node Kubernetes cluster locally on your laptop or desktop where the master and worker processes are on the same machine..It’s perfect for:
 - Learning Kubernetes concepts
 - Testing applications locally before deploying to real clusters
 - Practicing Kubernetes commands (kubectl, deployments, services, etc.)